MaastrichtUniversity/role-linux-ad-unimaas/README.md

 * Pre-register the computer-name in the AD
 * Change hostname to computer-name in `/etc/hostname` and `/etc/hosts`
+* Add this Ansible role to your playbook and run your playbook

 ## Variables to set
 Set these variables in your inventory or in defaults/main.yml